 - Any attackers with Brave will remain Active, but the rest will dull as normal.

 - If a Forward can block anyone in the party, it can block the whole party.
 Let’s say Yuffie and Nanaa Mihgo party.
-Any 4 drop can block, since they can block Nanaa, even though they can’t block Yuffie.
+Any 3 cost can block, since they can block Nanaa, even though they can’t block Yuffie.

 - Unless everyone in the party has First Strike, the party won’t deal any First Strike damage.
 If the blocker has First Strike, anything that takes lethal damage will break, and then whoever is left will deal their damage as normal.